samcraigjohnson/helpscout/README.md

  *lastName*     : `required` String

  *email*        :  Array of String.
-Must be valid email addresses (text@text.com)
+Must be valid email addresses (text@text.com).
+Invalid addresses
+                    are quietly *not* added to customer object.

  *phoneNumbers* :  Array of String.
-Must be 10 digit phone numbers &amp; only digits
+Must be 10 digit phone numbers &amp; only digits.
+Invalid phone
+                    numbers are quietly *not* added to customer object.

 ###Example Request: